What is the Service Death Gratuity?

 The Service Death Gratuity is listed as part of Military Compensation on the official website http://militarypay.defense.gov/Benefits/Death-Gratuity/

-The longstanding purpose of the death gratuity has been to provide immediate cash payment to assist survivors.
+The longstanding purpose of the death gratuity has been to provide an immediate cash payment to assist survivors.
 For those of deceased members of the Armed forces to meet their financial needs.
 Both during the period immediately following a member’s death and before other survivor benefits, if any, become available.

 The Service Death Gratuity Payment

 A payment of $100,000 for survivors of those whose deaths under the following conditions:

 A member of an armed force under his jurisdiction who dies while on active duty or while performing authorized travel to or from active duty

 A Reserve of an armed force who dies while on inactive duty training (with exceptions)

 Any Reserve of an armed force who assumed an obligation to perform active duty for training.
 Or inactive duty training (with exceptions) and who perishes while traveling directly to or from that active duty for training or inactive duty training